ANSSI-FR/lidi/README.md

 ## Why lidi?

-Lidi has been developed to answer a specific need: copy a raw TCP stream or files across a unidirectional link fast and reliably.
+Lidi has been developed to answer a specific need: copy TCP streams (or files) across a unidirectional link fast and reliably.

 Lidi was designed from the ground up to achieve these goals, for example the Rust language has been chosen for its strong safety properties as well as its very good performance profile.